thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 check can be done when looking up the configuration on the gateway as described in {{config-fetch}}, which can either be done directly, or via the relay or another proxy to avoid exposing client IP addresses.
+Since the oblivious gateway that is discovered dynamically uses a well-known URI on the same host as the target, as described in {{config-fetch}}, the certificate evaluation for the connection to well-known gateway URI also covers the name of the target DoH server.

 For the case of DoH servers, clients also need to ensure that they are not being targeted with unique DoH paths that would reveal their identity.
 See